ms7m/dispike/docs/Models/index.md

-Outgoing models are usually created by the user and and meant to be sent to discord, and have the strictest validation.
+Outgoing models are usually created by the user and meant to be sent to Discord, and have the strictest validation.
 They are easily editable by property.

-Incoming models are usually models that have been translated from Discord themselves, and have been validated.
+Incoming models are usually models that have been translated from Discord themselves and have been validated.
 While it's possible to edit the attributes, **no function** provided by Dispike will accept them.
 Treat them as read-only.